 Unstable blood sugars – that’s why its good to avoid alcohol and refined carbs and sugar

-Food sensitivities - caffeine, foods containing tyramine (chocolate, alcohol, sour cream, yogurt, yeast extracts, aged cheese, soy sauce), red wine, peanuts, foods containing nitrites, monosodium glutamate and aspartame may all worsen migraines.
+Food sensitivities – caffeine, foods containing tyramine (chocolate, alcohol, sour cream, yoghurt, yeast extracts, aged cheese, soy sauce), red wine, peanuts, foods containing nitrites, monosodium glutamate and aspartame may all worsen migraines.

 Hormone replacement therapy can even out the extreme hormone fluctuations associated with perimenopause.